EoRImaging/FHD/dictionary.md

   -*Set*: 2/4 <br />
   -*Default*: 2 <br />

+**ps_beam_threshold** : Minimum value to which to calculate the beam out to in image space.
+The beam in UV space is pre-calculated and may have its own `beam_threshold` (see that keyword for more information), and this is only an additional cut in image space. <br />
+  -*Default*: not set<br />

 **ps_dimension** : UV plane dimension in pixel number for Healpix cube generation.
 Overrides `ps_degpix` if set.
 If `ps_kspan`, `ps_dimension`, or `ps_degpix` are not set, the UV plane dimension is calculated from the FoV and the `degpix` from the obs structure.<br />
   -*Dependency*: `ps_kspan` must not be set in order for the keyword to take effect. <br />
   -*Default*: not set<br />